-Teachers will access 'Getset 4PE if the PE coach is absent to support with delivering PE lessons effectively.
+Teachers will access 'Power of PE' if the PE coach is absent to support with delivering PE lessons effectively.
 The PE coach or PE lead will ensure that classes know when the PE coach is absent from school.

 Risk Assessment and Safety